The5thAxiom/The5thAxiom/README.md

 # Hello 👋!
 I am Samridh and welcome to my github page
-I like to code, am a language nerd, play table tennis and ❤️ to cook!
+I like to code, learning about languages, play table tennis and ❤️ to cook!

 <!-- 🇮🇳 | 🏳️‍🌈 -->